Close

 Statistics & Affinity Diagramming

-Similar to concept testing, accountability partners were asked to use an email report to determine whether or not to be concerned about a person's internet activity.
+Similar to Experiment 1, accountability partners were asked to use an email report to determine whether or not to be concerned about a person's internet activity.
 If needed, they were also given the option to visit My Account to view more screenshots.

 The graph shows that survey respondents' conclusions, using either design concept, were accurate ~90% of the time.
-There wasn’t a statistically significant difference among the groups for successful interpretation (p=0.985).
+There wasn’t a statistically significant difference between the groups (p=0.985).

 Graph showing users drew an accurate conclusion with high accuracy using either design concept.